-VI.Student Scholarships and Research Opportunities: B. Summer Scholar Program
+VI.Student Scholarships and Research Opportunities: B. Summer Scholars Program

-Additional funds of up to $500 per student are available for the purchase of materials required for research if they are not otherwise available, as well as travel.
+Additional funds of up to $500 per student are available for the purchase of materials or travel required for research if funds are not otherwise available.
 All students must produce a scholarly project (e.g., final poster, paper, performance, or equivalent) and present their summer’s work in a public forum.

-Qualified rising sophomores, juniors, and seniors in all disciplines are eligible to apply for Summer Scholar awards.
+Qualified rising sophomores, juniors, and seniors in all disciplines are eligible to apply for Summer Scholars awards.
 A qualified student is one who:

 - will be returning to Denison in the fall and has registered for classes;

 - will be on an approved off-campus study program in the fall;

 - is on an approved academic leave;